yykast/rosa-disable-enable-zram/README.md

 # rosa-disable-enable-zram
-The script fixes bugs when the system boots
-Corrects system update errors when zram is enabled
+Corrects system update errors when zram is enabled.